oagn/sapro_classification_comparison/README.md

 ### Analyzing Misclassifications

-After training, you can analyze the performance of a specific saved model using `analyse_misclassifications.py`.
+After training, you can analyze the performance of a specific saved model using the analysis script.
 This script can also integrate image sharpness data to explore its impact on model performance.

 1.  **Activate the environment:** `conda activate keras-jax`
 2.  **(Optional) Generate Sharpness Scores:** First, run the `image_quality_analysis.py` script on your image directory to generate a CSV of sharpness scores.
     ```bash
-    python image_quality_analysis.py /path/to/your/image_folder --output_csv sharpness_scores.csv
+    python scripts/image_quality_analysis.py /path/to/your/image_folder --output_csv sharpness_scores.csv
     ```
 3.  **Run the analysis script:**

     ```bash
-    python analyse_misclassifications.py \
+    python scripts/analyse_misclassifications.py \
         -m /path/to/your/best_model.keras \
         -d /path/to/your/analysis_data_directory/ \
         -o analysis_results.csv \